 But more than any single plan's specifics—constantly squishy through the cloak of negotiation and then the varying forcefulness of implementation—is the importance of changing the idea of what

 "housing" should be, advocates said.
 That means altering how we think, and therefore talk, about it, from "what can you do to help?" (or "what have you done lately yourself?") to "how can we change this system?"

-"It's a matter of reorienting our values so that a person having a home is more important than a property owner's profit,” said Kristina Meshelski, co-chair of DSA-LA’s Housing and Homelessness Committee.
+"It's a matter of reorienting our values so that a person having a home is more important than a property owner's profit,” said Kristina Meshelski, a member of DSA-LA’s Housing and Homelessness Committee.
 "There are more vacant units than there are unhoused people, we know that."

 How many more?
 In the San Francisco Bay Area, an estimated 100,000 homes sit vacant while an estimated 30,000 people are homeless.
 In Los Angeles, that comparison is 110,000 estimated vacancies (as of 2017) versus 36,000 homeless.
 In New York City, it was roughly 250,000 units versus about 63,000 homeless folks in 2018.
 While it’s short-sighted to believe no new housing needs to be built—particularly in California, a state that seems allergic to building the appropriate quantity of housing—the numbers may never catch up unless the new housing is removed from market considerations.

 So, helping people on the micro level—donating clothing, giving away pocket change, buying someone a meal, maybe letting someone camp out back for a bit—are all commendable actions to be encouraged.
 But the insufferable people who focus only on those actions as a solution are, quite frankly, full of shit.